TheMattSchiller/kubernetes-packer-way/kube-controller/deb/kube-controller/README.md

 [Install]
 WantedBy=multi-user.target
 ```

-kube-apiserver will use startup script to keep the service file cleaner and to make it easy to dynamically assign variables based on the indivdual instance running the service.
+`kube-apiserver` will use startup script to keep the service file cleaner and to make it easy to dynamically assign variables based on the indivdual instance running the service.
 This file needs to have the `--etcd-servers` and `--service-cluster-ip-range` parametes customized to the values of your cluster.
 * `--etcd-servers` needs to have the https address of each kube-controller in your cluster.
 * `--service-cluster-ip-range` needs to have the ip range which kubernetes will use to create [services](https://kubernetes.io/docs/concepts/services-networking/service/) on.
+#### `debian/etc/kubernetes/start-kube-apiserver.sh`
 ```
 #!/bin/bash